 Latent Heat Flux

-However, we usually want to compare energy fluxes caused by different processes as in Lesson 7.3, so we multiply the flux of specific humidity by the terms necessary to convert it into an energy flux that would result from the condensation of that water vapor.
+However, we usually want to compare energy fluxes caused by different processes as in Lesson 7.3, so we multiply the specific humidity flux by the terms necessary to convert it into an energy flux that would result from the condensation of that water vapor.
 We end up with a latent heat flux:

-with units .
+with SI units of .

 Note that we have multiplied the specific humidity flux by the density of air and the latent heat of vaporization to put the specific humidity flux in terms of an energy flux, which we see is comparable to the sensible heat flux and is a significant fraction of the global energy balance at Earth’s surface.
 In fact, on a global scale, the latent heat flux is about five times larger than the sensible heat flux and is about half the total absorbed solar irradiance.

 Latent heat flux is the primary way that water vapor gets into the atmosphere and is thus the primary source of water vapor for convection and clouds.
 Predicting convection and precipitation depends on knowing the latent heat flux.

 The mean horizontal wind velocity is the vector sum of the wind components in the x-direction and the y-direction.
 The magnitude of the mean horizontal wind velocity is given by:

 The horizontal momentum flux is basically vertical turbulent eddies bringing high-wind-velocity air down from above.
 You all have experienced this phenomenon if you have ever been out early in the morning, just as the solar heating of the surface has begun to create convection and mix calm near-surface air up and windier residual layer air down.

 The equations for the (kinematic) vertical fluxes of x-momentum and y-momentum air are, respectively:

 where the SI units are m2 s–2 and where u' and v' are wind speed perturbations in the x and y directions, respectively.